 The substance of the following pages, was first published in "The Hope of Israel," Feb.
-28, 1845

-Believing however as I do, the subject contained in this little Tract, to be of great importance, and wishing to do what I can, to present this truth to the true children of God; I deem it my duty to publish it in the present form, with an enlargement, that it may have as wide a circulation as possible.

-That the blessing of God may attend it,

-Is the prayer of the
+28, 1845.
+Believing however as I do, the subject contained in this little Tract, to be of great importance, and wishing to do what I can, to present this truth to the true children of God; I deem it my duty to publish it in the present form, and an enlargement, that it may have as wide a circulation as possible.
+That the blessing of God may attend it, is the prayer of the AUTHOR.
+March, 1845.